scripting-drafts/Trading-Automation/README.md

 # High Risk Auto Trade
-Trading automation with Binance through Telegram
+Trading automation with Binance through Telegram, with the help of Coingecko
   <br />

 ### How does it work